mg126e/Project_Backend/problem_framing.md

 **Insight 1: Adapting to Runners’ Changing Goals** (Prompt: Time - Adaptation)
 a) Observation: Runners’ motivations can evolve over time.
 A user might start out as a beginner looking to explore casual 5Ks and gradually transition to intensive marathon training.
-If the app doesn’t cater to this range of potential use cases, it risks losing relevance in the user’s life and stop benefiting them.
+If the app doesn’t cater to this range of potential use cases, it risks losing relevance in the user’s life and stops benefiting them.
 b) Design response: Create modifiable profile settings that users can change based on what stage they are at in their running journey, allowing them to automatically filter out potential run partners.

 **Insight 2: Supporting Local Businesses and Communities**